MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 title: Native Messaging
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 10/06/2020
+ms.date: 02/10/2021
 ms.topic: article
 ms.prod: microsoft-edge
 keywords: edge-chromium, extensions development, browser extensions, addons, partner center, developer
 ---
 # Native messaging

 Extensions communicate with a native Win32 application installed on a user's device using message passing APIs.
 The native application host sends and receives messages with extensions using standard input and standard output.
 Extensions using native messaging are installed in Microsoft Edge similar to any other extension.
 However, native applications are not installed or managed by Microsoft Edge.

 To acquire the extension and native application host, you have two distribution models.

 *   Package your extension and the host together.
 When a user installs the package, both the extension and the host are installed.
-*   Install your extension using the [Microsoft Edge Add-ons store][EdgeAddons], and your extension prompts users to install the host.
+*   Install your extension using the [Microsoft Edge Add-ons store] [MicrosoftMicrosoftedgeAddonsMicrosoftEdgeExtensionsHome], and your extension prompts users to install the host.

 To create your extension to send and receive messages with native application hosts, refer to the following steps.